Bahati308/gsoc2025/OpenELIS.md

 What follows is not just a technical log, but the story of how an idea went from proposal to production—complete with hurdles, breakthroughs, and lessons that will outlast the program itself.

+## Identify gaps in the current E2E test suite.
+The first step was understanding what wasn’t covered.
+Existing tests primarily validated surface-level interactions, leaving several edge cases and multi-step user journeys unchecked.
+For example, account recovery workflows, error-handling during network failures, and cross-browser behavior had little to no coverage.
+To tackle this, I conducted a systematic audit of the testing framework, cross-referencing user stories and production bugs against existing tests.
+This approach revealed clear blind spots and allowed us to prioritize critical areas that had the highest impact on user experience.

+## Develop and implement additional E2E test cases to achieve the desired coverage.

+Develop and implement additional E2E test cases to achieve the desired coverage

+With the gaps identified, the next task was writing robust test cases to expand coverage.
+The focus wasn’t only on quantity, but on writing meaningful tests that simulated real-world user behavior.
+I introduced new test suites for login flows, data persistence, error boundaries, and permissions management.
+Each new test was designed to be modular, maintainable, and easy for future contributors to extend.
+By the end of the cycle, the project had moved from ~30% coverage to over 80%, ensuring that nearly all critical workflows were consistently validated.

+## Optimize the test execution process to ensure efficiency and scalability

+As the number of test cases grew, execution time became a bottleneck.
+Running all tests sequentially slowed down developer feedback, which could discourage consistent usage.
+To address this, I optimized the testing process by:

+Enabling parallel test execution to reduce runtime.

+Categorizing tests into smoke tests, regression tests, and full workflows, allowing teams to run the right set at the right time.

+Investigating and fixing flaky tests, which often gave false negatives due to timing issues or unstable selectors.

+This optimization ensured the test suite could scale with future growth while staying efficient.

+## Integrate E2E tests into the CI/CD pipeline for automated validation

+A strong test suite is only valuable if it’s consistently used.
+To ensure long-term impact, I worked on integrating E2E tests directly into the CI/CD pipeline.
+Now, every pull request triggers automated test runs, blocking merges if critical workflows fail.
+This setup enforces a high standard of code quality, prevents regressions from slipping into production, and fosters confidence in continuous deployment.
+The integration also provides clear reporting for developers, helping them debug issues faster.

+## Provide documentation and knowledge sharing to maintain test coverage over time

+One of the biggest risks for any test suite is neglect over time.
+To prevent this, I created contributor-friendly documentation covering how to write new test cases, how to run tests locally, and how to interpret CI/CD test reports.
+I also shared best practices with the team through knowledge-transfer sessions, ensuring that future contributors can maintain and expand the test suite without friction.
+This step was essential for making the work sustainable beyond the GSoC program.

 ## Future Plans

+The GSoC project delivered a stronger and more reliable testing framework, but there are opportunities to take this further.
+Looking ahead, the following plans will guide continued development:

+Expand test coverage further by addressing advanced workflows such as integrations with third-party APIs, mobile responsiveness, and accessibility testing.

+Introduce visual regression testing to catch unexpected UI changes that break design consistency.

+Enhance CI/CD integration by adding test result dashboards and alerting mechanisms for failed builds.

+Explore performance testing integration to ensure not only functional reliability but also speed and scalability under load.

+Continue community training and mentorship, ensuring that knowledge about writing and maintaining tests spreads across contributors and doesn’t remain siloed.

 ## Merged Pull Request Links